The Servant of All

 And we know what children are like.
 Children have their many, many difficulties, exasperations.
 And they are impetuous and demanding sometimes.
 But we know that children basically are innocent.
 Children trust.
 Children have hope.
 And children love very easily.
 So easily that parents have to warn their children not to go after strangers who smile and offer them some kind of affection.

 Children are spontaneous.
 Children find it easy to forgive.
 Children do not really have too much trouble forgiving people and accepting people, other little children, as maybe we adults have, who actually move out of whole neighbourhoods not to be associated with many of the people that we are afraid we’ll end up being associated with.

 I say these things because I’d like to say two things about… I’d like to tell two stories about what Jesus is dealing with.

 Perhaps some of you have seen the little ad bit on television about a race that took place in the United States.
 It was a true story.
 It took place, I believe, in the United States, or one of the other countries, and it was a race in a town, in a village, where all the children of the village had their own racing day.
-And, of course, they had a special race for the retarded, a special race for the handicapped.
-And so, after the other kids, who were hail and healthy, finished, they had the race for the handicapped.
+And, of course, they had a special race for the handicapped and so, after the other kids who were hail and healthy finished, they had the race for the handicapped.

 There were seven runners in the race for the handicapped.
 And they all started out.
 And they began kind of moving as fast as they could, depending on their handicaps.
 And they were going along.
 And they got about a third or a half of the way and one of them fell down.
 And they ran on ahead a little bit.
 And the boy who fell down was banging his head on the ground, he was probably so ashamed.